usnistgov/ESV-Server/Entropy Source Validation Protocol.md

 ## 2. Authentication

 Authentication is handled with a two-factor system.
 The first is a certificate signed by a selected certificate authority for mutual TLS (mTLS).
 The certificates shall be present from both parties for all communications between the server and client.
-The second factor is a Time-based One Time Password (TOTP) according to [RFCX]().
+The second factor is a Time-based One Time Password (TOTP) according to [RFC-6238](https://datatracker.ietf.org/doc/html/rfc6238).
 The chosen step is 30 seconds, and the 8 digits shall be in the generated password.
 The TOTP is only used for the initial login of the session, and to refresh and JWTs that may have expired.
 A JWT provides authentication for the current session and any objects created by the user.
 The server may provide claims embedded in the JWT which provide authorization for the specific user to access those objects.
 JWTs are set to expire 30 minutes after they are issued.

 A user can login with the following request